Julia747k/CTF-WriteUps/OverTheWire/bandit_writeup.md

 ---

 ## Level 2

+**Problem description:**

+> The password for the next level is stored in a file called - located in the home directory

 **Solution:**
 In Unix, **-** means “read from stdin instead of a file,” so **cat -** will not try to open